KNIF/Guardian/README.md

 - Add a simple hash check for the DLL to prevent file replacing
 - Obfuscate the DLL

-### This project is not longer active, so I made it open-source.
+### This project is not longer actively in development, so I made it open-source.
-### If you have any questions just message me on Discord: KNIF#0001
+### If you have any questions just message me on Discord

+**Please do not use my code without giving me credits.**